-- High school students taking technical courses via dual enrollment must have an overall high school GPA of 2.5 to be awarded waiver scores for RWR 100. - High school students taking general education courses via dual enrollment must have an overall high school GPA of 3.0 to be awarded waiver scores for ENG 101.
-Math will be reviewed with a high school transcript reflecting an unweighted GPA ≥ 2.6 or weighted GPA ≥ 3.2 if Algebra I, Algebra II, and Geometry = B average then MM2.
-(MM2 courses include MAT 110/120/170/175 depending upon program requirements.)
+- High school students taking technical courses via dual enrollment must have an overall high school GPA of 2.5 to be awarded waiver scores for ENG 155. - High school students taking general education courses via dual enrollment must have an overall high school GPA of 3.0 to be awarded waiver scores for ENG 101.
+Math will be reviewed with a High School Transcript reflecting an Unweighted GPA ≥ 2.6 or Weighted GPA ≥ 3.2 if Algebra I, Algebra II, and Geometry = B Average then MM2.
+(MM2 courses include MAT 110, MAT 120, MAT 170, or MAT 175 depending on program requirements).